Red54/fvm/README.md

 			modify this config
 				--extra-cflags="-I /(path to qemu-fvm)/linux-headers"
 				eg : --extra-cflags="-I /e/mingwbuild/qemu-fvm-1.3.1/linux-headers"
-		3) download a mingw-w64 env (there is a mingw-w64 with gcc 4.7 on my github).
+		3) download a mingw-w64 env (there is a mingw-w64 with gcc 4.7 in this repostory).
 		4) in mingw shell, execute:
 			sh winconf_64.sh
 			make